 In January 2014 the Embassy interviewed the birth mom.

-Our story is still being written.
-I’m so honored to share it and walk through this journey, hand-in-hand with you, my Savior, and that boy of my dreams.
+I’m so honored to share our story and walk through this journey, hand-in-hand with you, my Savior, and that boy of my dreams.